Skip to main content

 2. The iOS alpha flatten for DefaultIcon-ios.png.
 Apple rejects transparent App Store icons, so the logo is flattened on this color.

-3. The marketplace flatten for iTunesConnect.png and MarketplaceArtwork.png when you pass a non-default value explicitly.
+3. The marketplace flatten for iTunesConnect.png, MarketplaceArtwork.png, and MarketplaceArtworkFeature.png.

 > purgetss brand --bg-color "#0B1326"